Back and Inspired – Blueberry-Lime Cream Bars

 1. Adjust oven rack to middle position and heat oven to 350℉.
 Line a 13 by 9-inch baking pan w parchment paper with excess to overhang pan edges. .
 Combine flour, sugars, almonds, and salt in food processor, pulse mixture until almonds are crossly chopped.
 Add butter and continue to pulse until mixture resembles coarse meal.
 Press mixture evenly and firmly into prepared pan.
 Bake until light golden brown, about 15-20 minutes.
 Cool completely.

 1. Combine cream cheese, eggs, lime zest, lime juice and sugar in food processor and mix until mixture is smooth and well combined.
 Add blueberries on top of cooled base and pour on top.
 Tap baking pan on counter several time to release air bubbles.
-Bake until slightly puffed and the center slightly jiggles.
+Bake until slightly puffed and the center slightly jiggles, about 30-35 minutes.
 Remove from the oven and cool completely before refrigerating for at least 4 hours.

 1. Soak gelatin in ice water until softened, 10 minutes. remove from water, squeeze out excess water and set aside.